Overall view from the south

 (left) Door of the Sacristy by Domenico Gagini; (right) Madonna della Scala by Antonello Gagini

 The three generations of Gagini sculptors left a mark on the art of Sicily.
-Their works can be found in many important churches in Sicily (e.g. in the Cathedral of Messina) and a very large number of statues in minor locations, especially those portraying a Madonna and Child, are labelled as school of the Gagini (e.g. at Erice and at Agrigento).
+Their works can be found in many important churches in Sicily (e.g. in the Cathedral of Messina) and a very large number of statues in minor locations, especially those portraying a Madonna, are labelled as school of the Gagini (e.g. at Erice and at Agrigento).
 You may wish to see other works by Antonello Gagini at Galleria Regionale di Palazzo Abatellis.

 The Sacristy is very rich in robes, dresses, diamonds, plate and ornaments.
 Cockburn